Artificial Intelligence Sales Planning

 This is a recap of a customer panel from our recent Unlock Innovation Forum.
 Watch it on demand here.

-At the recent Unlock Innovation Forum, leaders from Thomson Reuters, Shaw Industries, and New York Life shared how they're using AI, more specifically Varicent’s ELT Assistant, to cut routine data work from their teams' plates.
-They also talked about what happened when they redirected that time toward strategic decisions.
+At the recent Unlock Innovation Forum, leaders from Thomson Reuters and Shaw Industries, shared how they're using AI, more specifically Varicent’s ELT Assistant, to cut routine data work from their teams' plates.
+They also talked about what happened when they redirected that time toward strategy

 Here’s what they told us.